turingschool-examples/mod-1-be-exercises/lessons/modules/socials/README.md

 ## Questions
   1. What is similar/different between the two main classes?
-  2. What design principle(s) are we breaking?
-Prepare to explain.
-  3. How might we use mixins to make our code better?
+  2. How might we use mixins to make our code better?